Lutz van der Horst: Biography

-On the radio 1LIVE and on stage, he has an unsuccessful stand-up comedian persona named 'Jimmy Breuer' Germany's worst comedian, who has deliberately wrong punch times at the wrong time, is the exact opposite of a skilled joke professional.
+On the radio 1LIVE and on stage, he has a stand-up comedian persona named 'Jimmy Breuer' Germany's worst comedian, who has deliberately wrong punch times at the wrong time, and is supposed to be the exact opposite of a skilled joke professional.
 He has toured with 'Jimmy Breuer' such as 36 shows in 2011.

 Since September 2016, he plays the prison supervisor "Frosch" in Johann Strauss's operetta Die Fledermaus at the Hessisches Staatstheater Wiesbaden.

 In November 2016, the AfD in Bayern used his face for a campaign poster, for the cancellation of TV broadcasting fees, without his permission.
 He used his position as satire-external reporter on the "Heute Show" to criticize the political party.
 He tried to sue them for 5000 euros in damages, but eventually got seven euros and ten cents from members outside the party congress.

 In 2018, a new SAT.1 show was created, "Hotel Herzklopfen - Late in love!" (based on a Belgian show) presented by Van der Horst, Sarah Mangione and Daniel Boschmann.